Last updated October 2018

 - The right to be

 forgotten and to ask for your personal data to be destroyed

 restrict the processing of your personal data

 - The right to object to the processing I carry out based on my legitimate interests

 - I may collect information about you and your child because you

 are a patient or client of mine and you have given your consent for me to do

-- I process the data because it is in my legitimate interests as a
+- I process the data because it is in my legitimate and necessary interests as a

 Clinical Psychologist to do so.
 I need